etldrz/alphonse/README.md

 Every command is prefecaed by '!'.
 Information on each command can be found inside Discord by typing '!help COMMAND_NAME'

-### `mood`

-mood will generate a randomly chosen emote from the list of emotes specific to the server the command is called on.

-### `most.dangerous.game` (VTFC specific)

-Runs a contest among all members in the server.
-Whenever someone posts an image into the 'fencer-spotted' channel, a point will be awarded to them.
-At the end of the contest, Alphonse will announce the winner of the contest.

-Takes a potential input representing the amount of hours the contest will run for.
-If no number is given, the runtime will be 48.

-### `quote`

-quote will return a randomly selected quote from a database that Al has access to.

-### `quote.submit`

-Takes a line of text as a parameter, that text will be logged for review to submission to the file that `quote` uses.
-The name of the user who submitted it will be saved as well.

-### `remind.me`
+### `MostDangerousGame`

-Takes a date and text that the user would like to be reminded of.
-On the specified date at 9am, Alphonse will post the reminder and ping the user in the channel the command was originally called in.

-FORMAT: 'MM/DD/YYYY USER_TEXT'
+##

 ### `sheet`

 The `sheet` command is used to interface with GoogleSheets directly from Discord.
 The general format it follows is `!sheet ACTION ACTION_SPECIFICS`.
 All sheets Alphonse has access to are in a specific parent folder inside Evan's GoogleDrive.
 The main actions are as follows:

+## `build`
-- `build` This creates a new sheet with a user specified name.
+This creates a new sheet with a user specified name.
 Optional: specifying `fencing` before the name tells Alphonse to build a sheet formatted for VTFC data collection purposes (having tabs for inventory and for fencing, and prefilled squares).
 Several commands can only be used with this fencing format.
   - `SHEET_NAME` The name you would like to give your newly created sheet.

 - `get` This gets specified data and returns it to the user.